-Ten widows from the small village of Kulbia joined a Participatory Video process, over the course of four months in 2016, to explore and document the land issues affecting widows in their community.
+Ten widows from the small village of Kulbia in Ghana joined a Participatory Video process to explore and document the land issues affecting widows in their community.

 There are an estimated 50,000 widows in the Upper East region of Ghana.
 Traditional rites and practices vary between communities, however the loss of land by women following the death of their husbands is consistent across communities.

 The participant group comprised women of different ages and diverse experiences, all of whom are illiterate and had never operated video equipment prior to the workshop.
 They learned basic video skills through a series of experimental games and exercises; working together over several months to create a powerful video on corruption in the community and the resulting loss of land by those who are most vulnerable: widows.

 Their short video ‘Pakorpa Susangho’ (Widow’s Cry) has been watched and discussed widely during community screenings and various stakeholder engagement activities across the country.
 Among those who attended the dialogues were chiefs (including representatives from the national House of Chiefs), assembly members, civil society leaders, and politicians from local and national government.